tedneward/pptbuilder/README.md

 ## New format: XML/MD
 The new format wants to be pure Markdown inside of XML.
 The XML is still useful because of XInclude, to modularize, and XML allows for in-place metadata on various slide elements.
 Markdown then describes each slide.
 I would like to support the full flavor of Markdown, so as to allow for maximum flexibility in slide content, though some features of Markdown will be tricky to translate.

 New format examples/samples appear in "src/tests/kotlin" and "src/tests/resources", with the "xmlmd" suffix.
 (I deliberately chose to use a different suffix than just "xml" because I want to differentiate these files against other XML files that might be used.
-It's easy enough to configure editors to recognize "xmlmd" as an "xml" file type, after all.)
+It's easy enough to configure editors to recognize "xmlmd" as an "xml" file type, after all.) -- As it turned out, I actually prefer editors recognizing "xmlmd" as Markdown types, since XML tags are understood in Markdown, and most of what appears in the file is Markdown syntax, not XML, so....

 I would like the tool to parse XMLMD into an AST, then transform that AST into a variety of different output formats: PPTX (it's been long enough, let's just move away from PPT at this point), PDF, and HTML ([Slidy?](https://www.w3.org/2005/03/slideshow.html#(1)) [RevealJS?](https://revealjs.com/)).
-DocBook Slides, just for fun?
+DocBook Slides, just for fun? -- Never got to PDF, still hold that as a long-term target.
+Slidy works well, though I really should look at new CSS templates for it.
+Haven't put any time into RevealJS yet.

 I also want a tool (not necessarily the same one) that knows how to parse the legacy format and spit out XMLMD equivalents, for easy porting.